How to Find Purpose After Retirement

 A Prayer for the Retired and Restless

 But I know You are not done with me.
-I know my purpose did not expire with my career.
+I know my purpose did not expire when my career did.

 Amen.